|Course code module||FTEBATA210|

 |Contract restriction information:|

 The level reached at the end of the French for Business and Economics 1 course.
 With regard to the Common European Framework for Languages (CEFR), this means a B2 level for vocabulary and grammar; B2 for reading, oral and conversation skills; B1-B2 for listening and writing skills.
-Level determined via Dialang entry tests.
+These levels can also be determined via oneline Dialang entry tests.

 2. Objectives (expected learning outcomes)